kscieslinski/CTF/pwn/README.md

 ## Exploit Education Phoenix
-My friend recommended this site to me.
-I do respect that it introduces core concepts about exploitation techniques along with many architectures, althought I did not enjoyed it to much as they lacked a plot :( The nice thing is that I've learned about format string vulnerability here.
-I've done all challenges except of heap ones as they seemed very similar to the easy ones at picoCTF 2019 (I think final heap one was broken)
+My friend has recommended this site to me.
+I do respect that it introduces core concepts about exploitation techniques.
+Moreover I love that it is prepared for many, not only amd architecture.
+Nevertheless I did not enjoyed it to much as the challenges lacked a plot :( The nice thing is that I've learned about format string vulnerability there.
+I've done all challenges except of heap exploitation ones as they seemed to be very similar to the easy ones at picoCTF 2019 (plus I think the final heap task had a mistake which made it very hard if not completely unexploitable)
 <table>
   <tbody>
     <tr>